 Qualifiying as a barrister consists of three stages: academic, vocational and professional (or pupillage).

-Both law and non-law graduates will need to take the one year Bar Professional Training Course (BPTC).
-The BPTC is an academically intense, skills-based course that prepares graduates for pupillage and lays the foundations for future practice.
-You will have to join one of the four Inns of Court to do your BPTC.
-On completion of the course, having passed twelve qualifying sessions, you will be 'called to the Bar' – the barrister's equivalent of graduation.
+Both law and non-law graduates will need to take the one year Bar course (formerly known as the Bar professional training course or BPTC).
+The Bar course is an academically intense, skills-based course that prepares graduates for pupillage and lays the foundations for future practice.
+You will have to join one of the four Inns of Court to do your course.
+On completion, having passed twelve qualifying sessions, you will be 'called to the Bar' – the barrister's equivalent of graduation.
+As well as being a gatekeeper to qualification, the Inns of Court provide a lot of support for aspiring barristers.
+You can find out more about the Inns with our article on why the Inns are essential to your Bar career.
+You can also find out more about the Bar course with our article on the qualification that all barristers need.

 Once you have completed a pupillage you will need to find a permanent base from which to practise, known as a tenancy.
 You may be offered tenancy in the chambers in which you did the pupillage.
 However, not all pupils are this lucky so be prepared to look and apply elsewhere.